invertase/java-docs-samples/memorystore/valkey/session/GUIDE.md

 #### Jakarta

-To ensure that our api routes are correctly validated.
+To ensure that our API routes are correctly validated.
 Add the following dependency.
 This enables the use of annotations like `@NotNull` and `@Size` on classes to automatically enforce input constraints, reducing the need for manual validation logic.

 ```xml